 Pool & Beach Access

 One of my favorite parts about the Papagayo Golden Palms was the relaxing beach-resort atmosphere.
 This was so far from the crowded resorts I’ve been to in Florida.
-I think that was mainly due to the smaller size of the hotel.
+I think that was mainly due to the hotel’s smaller size.

 The hotel has a gorgeous pool in front of the restaurant, complete with a waterfall and a turtle-shaped inner pool with jets.
 A handful of lounge chairs scattered around the perimeter provide perfect spots for sunbathing, and a small pool off to the side offers a safe place for kids to splash around.